MicrosoftDocs/learn/learn-pr/xamarin/xamarin-forms-dual-screen/includes/6-larger-screens.md

-The `TwoPaneView` control includes adaptive layout features that can intelligently lay out the two panes on tablets and desktops.
+The `TwoPaneView` control includes adaptive features that allow you to customize the layout of the two panes, whether on phones, tablets, or desktops.

-The following properties affect the layout when it's only rendering on one screen (whether it's a phone, tablet, or desktop):
+The following properties affect the layout of the two panes:

-- **Pane1Length** – sets the width of Pane1 in Wide mode, the height of Pane1 in Tall mode, and has no effect in SinglePane mode.
+- **Pane1Length** – sets the width of Pane1 in wide mode, the height of Pane1 in tall mode, and has no effect in SinglePane mode.
-- **Pane2Length** – sets the width of Pane2 in Wide mode, the height of Pane2 in Tall mode, and has no effect in SinglePane mode.
+- **Pane2Length** – sets the width of Pane2 in wide mode, the height of Pane2 in wall mode, and has no effect in SinglePane mode.
+- **MinWideModeWidth** – indicates the minimum width the control must be to enter wide mode.
 - **MinTallModeHeight** – indicates the minimum height the control must be to enter tall mode.
-- **MinWideModeWidth** – indicates the minimum width the control must be to enter wide mode.

 Using these properties you can create a layout that can be scaled onto large screens while displaying both panes.